awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.CVE_list.md

  CVE \(Common Vulnerabilities and Exposures\) is a list of entries for publicly known cybersecurity vulnerabilities\.
 Each entry contains an identification number, a description, and at least one public reference\.

  You can find on this page a list of security vulnerabilities fixed in Aurora MySQL\.
 For general information about security for Aurora, see [Security in Amazon Aurora](UsingWithRDS.md)\.
-For additional security information for Amazon Aurora MySQL, see [Security with Amazon Aurora MySQL](AuroraMySQL.Security.md)\.
+For additional security information for Aurora MySQL, see [Security with Amazon Aurora MySQL](AuroraMySQL.Security.md)\.

  We recommend that you always upgrade to the latest Aurora release to be protected against known vulnerabilities\.
 You can use this page to verify whether a particular version of Aurora MySQL has a fix for a specific security vulnerability\.
 If your cluster doesn't have the security fix, you can see which Aurora MySQL version you should upgrade to for that fix\.